Esri/geodev-hackerlabs/develop/wab_custom_widget.md

 In this lab you will create a custom widget for Web AppBuilder.

 1. Create a New Default (2D)app in Web App Builder.
-Give it a title `Custom Widget App` and click Ok.
+Give it a title `Custom Widget App` and click `Ok`.

-2. Click the Plateau Theme and click save.
+2. Click the Plateau Theme and click `Save`.

 3. Click the widgets folder (e.g., webappbuilder\server\apps\1\widgets) for the application you just created.